Who is Roger Williams University?

 What is the price of the program?

 Should you be selected and accept the offer to attend, the tuition will be fully sponsored by CVS Health.
-The only costs that you will incur are logistics as needed.
+The only costs that you will incur are logistics (flights, transportation, hotel, etc.) as needed.
 Most meals for on-campus sessions will be provided.
-If you are interested in sending other representatives to also join the course, please click here. for self-pay options if not selected for the CVS scholarship.
-If you were not selected for the scholarship and wish to self-pay please click here.

 How do your online classes work?

-The Learning Management System used for the online portion of the program is called Bridges.
+We will use one of our two Learning Management System (LMS) Bridges or Brightspace.
 This platform will be used to learn and engage with the content, submit assignments and interact with instructors.
-Our online classes are asynchronous and not require you to log in for live sessions.
-Through the LMS, Bridges, each instructor will provide an overview of the course, expectations, assignment and submission deadlines.
-Please only use Bridges to engage with the instructor and to submit assignments.
-You will receive an abridged training to use Bridges on the second day of the face-to-face visit.
+Our online classes are asynchronous and do not require you to log in for live sessions.
+Through the LMS, each instructor will provide an overview of the course, expectations, assignments and submission deadlines.
+Please only use the LMS to engage with the instructor and to submit assignments.
+You will receive an abridged training to use the LMS during the first week of classes.

-When you apply to the program we ask you to identify your top priority areas.
+During your nomination process you will be asked to identify your top priority areas.
 You will then be matched to one of our expert coaches based on your preference.
-Although we try to assign you number one choice, please keep in mind that you may be assigned your second or third choice.
+Although we try to assign your number one choice, please keep in mind that you may be assigned your second or third choice.
 Executive Coaching begins after the program kickoff in June, and runs for the duration of the program.
-If selected you are responsible for creating a Scope of Work together with you coach.
-The SOW will ensure that you work on the business areas you deem appropriate and necessary.
-They will provide valuable feedback for your business.
-You may choose to work on responding to RFP's, growing your social media presence, balancing innovation and stability in your business, systems think gin and production planning, or any of the other topics pretend to the business.
+If selected you are responsible for developing a plan of action on how you will best utilize your time with the coach.
+The Executive Coach will provide valuable feedback for your business.
+You may choose to work on responding to RFP's, growing your social media presence, balancing innovation and stability in your business, systems thinking and production planning, or any of the other topics related to the business.

 The frequency or mode of communication (in person, virtual, phone) is completely up to you and your coach.